akreager/cd_changer_emulator/docs/README.md

 Test Plans and Test Logs are always created and maintained as a matched pair.
 A TP defines what will be tested and how; the companion TL is where results are recorded as work is executed.
 They share the same sequence number — `TP-KRC3006-01` and `TL-KRC3006-01` are two halves of the same body of test work.

 When a new test plan is created, a corresponding log document must be created at the same time.
+A filled out *copy* of a test log is to be placed in the records sub directory.

 ---